One request I see fairly often for C# is to add the concept of borrowed values. That is values which can be used but

 This is a pretty significant problem.
 It means that a good portion of the .NET Framework API parameters can never be

 marked as borrowed because doing so would make the values unusable.
-That’s true for object
+That’s true for object, interfaces or really any

 unsealed type where virtual methods are used.
 This means large sections of .NET which are perfect for ownership